-Students planning to study Chinese, French, German, or Spanish should refer to the Placement Exam information below.
+Students planning to study Chinese or Spanish should refer to the Placement Exam information below.

 There is no placement exam required for students wishing to study Japanese at the University of Northern Colorado.
-If you have previous experience in Japanese, please contact Don Holman at Donald.Holman@unco.edu for placement.
+If you have previous experience in Japanese, please contact Sumiko Gibson at Sumiko.Gibson@unco.edu for placement.

 UNC uses the WebCAPE language placement exam, an examination developed by the Brigham Young University Humanities Technology and Research Support Center.
 The exam is designed to help you determine which course you should take given the level of your ability.